Flock publishes 2 issues per year. A general issue in the spring and a theme issue in the fall.

 Submit up to five previously unpublished poems, and/or prose poems in one file.
 No book-length poems.
 We are eager to receive your poetry of all and varied forms and styles.

-Short graphic literature is considered for publication on our blog/online magazine.
+Black and white graphic literature is considered for publication in our print journal.
+Color graphic lit is considered for publication on our online magazine.
 We don't have a strict cap on number of pages, but it is uncommon for us to accept graphic literature over 20 pages in length.

 We are not currently open for novella submissions.